jena-shreyas/NLP/README.md

   - BERT

 - [Assignment 3](https://github.com/jena-shreyas/NLP/tree/master/Assn3) :
-  - Leverage Flan-T5 in zero-shot and few-shot settings for movie review classification
+  - Leverage Flan-T5 in zero-shot and few-shot settings for detecting hateful comments on social media
-  - Finetune Flan-T5 for movie review classification using PEFT and QLoRA techniques
+  - Finetune Flan-T5 using PEFT and QLoRA techniques, efficiently training only 0.05% of the model parameters on a consumer GPU.